grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-so there are not methods here whatsoever.
-The answer is - just like we discovered the need for the `Channel` interface and then brought it to life afterwards, we now discovered that we need three methods: `Open()`, `Send()` and `Close()`.
-So now we can do with these methods exactly the same thing as we did with the `Channel` interface - we can use them in our Statement as if they existed and then pull them into existence using our IDE and its magical shortcut for generating missing classes and methods.
+so there are no methods here whatsoever.
+The answer is -- just like I discovered the need for the `Channel` interface and then brought it to life afterwards, I now discovered that I need three methods: `Open()`, `Send()` and `Close()`.
+Exactly the same way as I did with the `Channel` interface, I will use them in my Statement as if they existed:

-When the three methods are used in a Statement, it takes the following shape:

 ```csharp
 [Fact] public void